 This page provides useful advice and guidance to E117 Introduction to Sport and Fitness students on how to use their Medisana activity tracker.

-How to set up your Medisana ViFit touch activity tracker
+How to set up your Medisana activity tracker

-The video below provides a step by step guide to setting up and activating your tracker to view both your own data and also the data of other students studying E117.
+The videos below provides a step by step guide to setting up and activating your tracker to view both your own data and also the data of other students studying E117.
+The video and instructions below cater for both the ViFit Touch and ViFit Run activity trackers.

 If you haven’t already done so it is important to install the E117 App on your device before you begin setting up your tracker.
 For details on how to download and install the E117 app click here.